On the defect in the generalized Grunwald--Wang problem

-\begin{proof}[Proof of Theorem \ref{counter1}] We start with a field $k_0$ such that in a flasque resolution over $k_0$ the flasque torus $F_0$ satisfies $H^1(k_0,F_0) \neq 0$.
+We start with a field $k_0$ such that in some flasque resolution over $k_0$ the flasque torus $F_0$ satisfies $H^1(k_0,F_0) \neq 0$.
 For instance $k_0=\Q_2$ has this property thanks to Wang's counterexample and Corollary \ref{corkeylem}.
 Now by (\cite{6auth}, Example~8.4) there exists an (infinitely generated) field extension $k$ of $k_0$ such that $H^1(k,F)$ is infinite, where $F$ is the base change of $F_0$ to $k$.
-Moreover, if $P$ is the base change of $P$ to $k$, then $0 \to \Z/8\Z \to F \to P \to 0$ is a flasque resolution over $k$ by (\cite{ctsja}, Proposition~1.4).
+Moreover, if $P$ is the base change of $P_0$ to $k$, then $0 \to \Z/8\Z \to F \to P \to 0$ is a flasque resolution over $k$ by (\cite{ctsja}, Proposition~1.4).
 Now apply Theorem~\ref{gencounter} (1). \end{proof}